Jochen Zeitz: Writing and film

-Honors and awards
+Honours and awards

-Zeitz has received the "Strategist of the Year" three times from the Financial Times, "Entrepreneur of the Year", “Trendsetter of the Year” and “Best of European Business Award 2006″.
+Zeitz has received the "Strategist of the Year" honours three times from the Financial Times, "Entrepreneur of the Year", "Trendsetter of the Year" and "Best of European Business Award 2006″.
 In 2004, he was awarded the Federal Cross of Merit of Germany.
 In 2009, he was named Honorary Warden of Kenya by the Kenya Wildlife Service.
 In 2010, the German Sustainability Foundation gave Zeitz an award for Germany's most sustainable future strategies.
-He was named a Conde Nast Traveler “Visionaries 2012” and one of Fast Company’s “10 Most Important Players at the Rio +20 Conference”.
+He was named a Conde Nast Traveler "Visionaries 2012" and one of Fast Company's "10 Most Important Players at the Rio +20 Conference".
 He received the 2012 German Image Award, the 2013 Banksia International Award and the Visionary Award for the 2013 Travel + Leisure Global Vision Award.
 In 2015 he was awarded the Special Advocacy Award for Responsible Capitalism.> The award ceremony was held at Lancaster House in London, and presented by Sajid Javid, Secretary of State for Business, Innovation and Skills.
 In the same year, he was ranked #18 of "The World's Top 100 Compassionate Business Leaders" by Salt Magazine and awarded for his advocacy of Responsible Capitalism by FIRST Magazine.
 In 2016, the Zoological Society of London honoured Zeitz as a ZSL Conservation Fellow.
 In 2017, Zeitz was named #26 in OOOM's "The World's Most Inspiring People" list.
-In 2019, Conde Nast Traveler named Zeitz as one of “The 44 People Changing the Way We Travel”.
+In 2019, Conde Nast Traveler named Zeitz as one of "The 44 People Changing the Way We Travel".
+In 2023, Zeitz was awarded the David Rockefeller Bridging Leadership award, recognising his ability to build trust across divides, a collaborative and inclusive approach to solving local, national and global challenges.